callstackincubator/react-native-fast-io/README.md

 ### TODOs

 - Provide Android support
-- Upgrade dependencies to latest (yeah, I've been working on this for waaaay to long)
 - Fix outstanding (and known) issues
 - Figure out a better name and logo
 - Stable release at [React Native London Conf](https://www.reactnativelondon.co.uk)